 Correction is, in general, the easiest to define.
-Take something wrong, invalid or mistaken and make it right, valid and accurate.
+Take something wrong, invalid, or mistaken and make it right, valid, and accurate.
 But this involves much more than a quick spelling or grammar check.
-Editorial correction can apply to form, function, content or context.
-But, all things considered, it is, for the most part, a question of right and wrong.
-It is objective and based on pervasive industry norms.
+Editorial correction can apply to form, function, content, or context.
+It is objective and based on understood norms.

 “Directive editing involves a lot of one-on-one work, developing plots, characters, dialogue and settings.
 These are the make or break elements that can be the difference between getting published and getting rejected.
 Authors should think of this process as story development, not correction.”

 Yes, it hurts when your editor calls you up to tell you a particular setting or section or plot point just doesn’t work.
-Many first time authors get so upset by the criticism they forget to listen to the “why.”
-And that’s the most important part.
+Many first-time authors get so upset by the criticism they forget to listen to the “why.”
+There can be many reasons:

 If you get offended when someone you hired to be honest with you wants to apply a few grace notes to “your baby” you will miss out on a truly wonderful opportunity to create something that is infinitely better than the sum of its parts.

-Consider this…your editor is only doing what she is paid to do.
+Consider this: your editor is only doing what she is paid to do.
 It’s not personal.
 And, believe me, it can be difficult.
 As an editor, you understand that people are entrusting you with their heart and soul when they hand over that manuscript.
 More than a few times I’ve had writers inform me that “the manuscript is done, it just needs a little cleaning up” only to dig in and discover the what they think “needs cleaning up” is really a giant landfill of a mess.

 The truth is, until you have established yourself as an author, you really don’t know whether or not a story is “ready.”
 And, if you don’t trust your editor, you may never learn.